 Oh my goodness that was an unintentional long leave of absence from blogging.
 So long that I forgot my password to this site and found a few draft posts that never got completed.

 So where have I been?
-Well…busy with our newest addition, Sofia Grace Firth.
+Well…busy with our newest addition.

-She was born on 9th May 2018 in what was a pretty incredible, quick, pain-relief-free birth, that saw me back at home with our baby, less than 12 hours after labour started.
+Sofia was born in the spring in what was a pretty incredible, quick, pain-relief-free birth, that saw me back at home with our baby, less than 12 hours after labour started.

 I have so much to say so I’ve started compiling posts about antenatal care, the birth experience and postnatal care.
-Now Sofia is 5 months old, I can carve a bit of time out again to blog and please let me know if there’s anything you’re curious about, now I have a Danish baby, as well as an increasingly bi-lingual speaking three-year old.
+Now I’m out of the foggy newborn stage, I can carve a bit of time out again to blog and please let me know if there’s anything you’re curious about, now I have a Danish baby, as well as an increasingly bi-lingual speaking three-year old.

 24th October 2018